mschlege1838/html-table-wrapper/examples/temperatures-custom/README.md

    1. One that listens for click events on the unit selection radio buttons, and converts the relevant table columns, as well as setting the 'instance range' attributes `data-gt` and `data-lte` on the category filter fields.
-   2. One that listens for click events on the category fields and use the `data-gt` and `data-lte` attributes to create [FilterDescriptor]s to pass to the [filter] function of [SimpleDataTable].
+   2. One that listens for click events on the category fields and use the `data-gt` and `data-lte` attributes to create [FilterDescriptor]s to pass to the [filter] function of [HTMLTableWrapper].
-   3. A third that listens for click events on the sort fields, and passes an approprite [SortDescriptor] to the [sort] function of [SimpleDataTable].
+   3. A third that listens for click events on the sort fields, and passes an approprite [SortDescriptor] to the [sort] function of [HTMLTableWrapper].

 The first class builds builds upon the [TemperatureConverter] class defined in the previous temperature example; it still operates on a backing table, only it processes all temperature columns at once, handles setting attributes on the category listener, and is a listener itself for the temperature unit inputs.